THE FOUR VALLEYS, AN OVERVIEW

 His face their lesson and their only book."

-We got our answer, didn't we?
-A strict obedience to God's guidance, not complacency to the ego, guidance received many ways, at times subtle, at times not.
-Maybe is this "supplication to God, the Exalted, the Glorified" a magnet to this exalted state of being, without forgetting the tool of contemplation, as well as nourishing the affection that must bind the companions as we have already seen.
+Have we not already received our answer?
+It is strict obedience to God’s guidance rather than complacency toward the ego—guidance that comes in many forms, sometimes subtle, sometimes direct.
+Perhaps this “supplication to God, the Exalted, the Glorified” is itself the magnet that draws the soul to this exalted state, provided we do not neglect the tool of contemplation and the affection that must bind the companions together, as we have already seen.

 "O Lord!
 O Thou Whose bounty granteth wishes!